 >Ortodox (Serbian) Monastery at Dobrun – Bosnia and Herzegovina

-First stop (for lunch possibly) will be ethno village of Drvengrad (eng.Timber Town) also know as Küstendorf and Mećavnik.
-Village-town designed by the movie director Emir Kusturica for his movie “Life is Miracle” and the design which won the “Philippe Rotthier European Architecture Award” from the Brussels Foundation for Architecture.
+The first stop (for lunch possibly) will be the ethno village of Drvengrad (eng.
+Timber Town) also known as Küstendorf and Mećavnik.
+Village-town was designed by the movie director Emir Kusturica for his movie “Life is Miracle” and the design won the “Philippe Rotthier European Architecture Award” from the Brussels Foundation for Architecture.

 Why the place looks out of this world?
-Why it won one of the most prestigious awards in world of the architecture?
+Why it won one of the most prestigious awards in the world of architecture?
 The best is to come with us and see it for yourself.

 >Drvengrad – Mecavnik – A wooden town in West Serbia